• Skip to primary navigation

 Philippians 4:6-7 NIV

-Sounds like God’s all sustaining grace is our equilibrium.
+Sounds like God’s all-sustaining grace is our equilibrium.
 Notice that when our hearts turn toward God our self-care is taken care of by the power of God.

 Practice gratitude daily.
 It’s simple.
-Just take a moment at any point to prayer and give thanks to God for all he has given you.
+Just take a moment at any point to pray and give thanks to God for all he has given you.
 Bam.
 Self-care.
 But instead of inward centered it’s upward.

 How did Jesus do Self Care?

-Did Jesus practice Christian self care?
+Did Jesus practice Christian self-care?
 I think we can safely say yes.
-However, no where in the Bible does the phrase 'Christian self care' appear.
+However, nowhere in the Bible does the phrase ‘Christian self care’ appear.
 Unless I have missed a major part of the Bible!
-However, there are many stories and instances where self care seems to be practiced.
+However, there are many stories and instances where self-care seems to be practiced.
 Jesus lived a life of gratitude.
 He spoke words of gratitude to his Father in heaven on a daily basis.
-This is one of the great Christian self care examples from Jesus that I personally see.
+This is one of the great Christian self-care examples from Jesus that I personally see.

 Something else that I think Jesus did well and we don't often talk about it, is creating boundaries and saying 'no'.
 Gary Thomas talks about this in one of his newer books called "When to Walk Away."
 His insightful conclusion that Jesus did in fact set boundaries for himself has helped countless people understand that it can be healthy to take care of ourselves and it is not in fact a selfish practice if done correctly!